csiums/GRAGS/README.md

 ## Getting Started

-- Clone the repository
+- Clone the repository or get the latest release from [here](https://github.com/csiums/GRAGS/releases)
-- provide your relevant files for each category under rag/docs/
+- Provide your relevant files for each category under rag/docs/
 - Define the following aspects for generation process:
   - base llm-model in [.env](https://github.com/csiums/GRAGS/blob/main/.env).
 A comperative list of open-source models can be found [here](https://osai-index.eu/the-index)
   - Rest of the params actually don't do anything by now..
-I'll work on this
+I'll work on this..

 Then run:
 ```bash